National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 1. Commit to Final Run

-Once the elements are finalized, there is the “final run,” which still requires diagnostics that should be documented, if not reported.
+Once the elements are finalized, there is the "final run", which still requires diagnostics that should be documented, if not reported.
 The team should be clear that, when this run is initialized, variables will not be redesigned or errant data eliminated.
 If a new protocol is suggested by the results of this run, it should be initialized as its own, new protocol